sjchoi25/aops-chat/README.md

 # aops-chat
-A simple chat with a UI similar to AoPS'
+A simple chat with a UI similar to AoPS' classroom.